square/protob/README.md

 ## Browser compabtibility

-Protob conatins a browser packed file `browser-protob.js`.
+Protob conatins a browser-packed file `browser-protob.js`.
 Include that file on your page and you'll have the protob library.

 You'll still need to download and compile your protos.